disha91100/MPPC23-Power-Apps/lab2/README.md

 1. Wait for the app to Publish successfully.

     ![](../Media/bs41.png)

+   > **Note:** Publishing may take a few minutes to complete.
+You may not see the published pop-up.
+In that case, open the Power App in a new tab and check the **Apps** section to verify if the app is listed.
+Then continue with the further steps.

 1. Click on **<- Back** to exit the app to return to the Power Apps home page.